aws-samples/the-aws-step-functions-workshop/content/module-6/step-5/index.en.md

 ![Data flow simulator](/static/img/module-6/simulator.png)

-2. Use the Data flow simulator to test InputPath values for the `InputOutputProcessingMachine` input payload
-3. Replace the default State Input with the input payload below and choose the InputPath stage.
+2. Use the Data flow simulator to test data processing for the `InputOutputProcessingMachine` input payload.
+Replace the default State Input with the input payload below and choose the InputPath stage.
 Set the InputPath to $.lambda.

 :::code{showCopyAction=true showLineNumbers=false language=json}
 {